 Why are teenage and young adult women so susceptible to getting an eating disorder?
 According to the National Institute of Mental Health, it is because during this period of time, women are more likely to diet — or try extreme dieting — to try to stay thin.
 Certain sports (such as gymnastics) and careers (such as modeling) are especially prone to reinforcing the need to keep a fit figure, even if it means purging food or not eating at all.

-There are three main types of eating disorders:
+There are a number of different types of eating disorders:

 Eating Disorder Symptoms